-This week I researched how companies are using new ‘ping tree’ technology to guarantee you a loan at the best rate.
+This week I came across a new technology called a ‘ping tree’ which reports to guarantee you a loan at the best rate.
 Ping trees do full applications with 50 different lenders, all from one 2 minute application.

 Why you should trust me

 My name’s John Talbot, also known in the personal finance community as ‘Money Nerd’.
 If you saw my story in the Sun Newspaper recently, you’ll know that I once had a bad credit score and struggled to get a loan.
 I was applying for up to 10 loans a day.
 If this technology was around 5 years ago, it would have been a different story.

 I’ve spent weeks researching how these companies work, going through the application process and testing their customer service.
 I’m confident in my methodology and recommendations.

 What is a Ping Tree?

 A ping tree is new piece of technology which allows you to apply to over 50 lenders in a single 2 minutes applicant.
 This is great as it means that you’re almost guaranteed to get accepted and get the best rates available to you – saving you time and money.

 - You go to a ping tree service and enter some basic information

 - When you submit, your details are sent to the lender with the best possible loan offer

 - If that lender doesn’t want you as a customer for whatever reason, then it goes to the lender with the next best offer